SodaLee/InvLatents/README.md

 This procedure used densepose_rcnn_R_101_FPN_DL_WC1M_s1x model, please follow [DensePose](https://github.com/facebookresearch/detectron2/tree/main/projects/DensePose) for reference.

+We also provide our processed densepose test data.
+[Processed Test](UPLOAD)

 ## Installation
 ### Environment Setup
 This repository has been tested on the following platform: